 Website: https://appclose.com

-Custody X Change is web-only and is built around producing court-ready parenting plan PDFs and visualizing custody schedules.
+Custody X Change is a web app (installable PWA — no native App Store or Google Play app) built around producing court-ready parenting plan documents and visualizing custody schedules.

-Where it wins: If you specifically need a court-ready written parenting plan PDF generated from a custody schedule — for a divorce filing, mediation, or court order draft — Custody X Change does that and Kidtime does not.
+Where it wins: If you specifically need a court-ready written parenting plan generated from a custody schedule — for a divorce filing, mediation, or court order draft — Custody X Change does that and Kidtime does not.
+Legal professionals can also get linked access to a client's account.

-Where Kidtime differentiates: Custody X Change is web-only — no native iOS or Android app — which is a real gap for daily co-parenting communication and documentation.
-Kidtime is mobile-first with real-time multi-device sync.
-For the document-generation use case specifically, Custody X Change is purpose-built; for everything else (messaging, daily handoffs, attorney access, AI tone analysis), Kidtime is the better fit.
+Where Kidtime differentiates: Custody X Change has no native iOS or Android app — it installs as a web app (PWA) rather than from the App Store or Google Play.
+Kidtime is mobile-first with native apps on both stores.
+For the document-generation use case specifically, Custody X Change is purpose-built; for daily-life co-parenting (native mobile messaging, handoffs, attorney access, AI tone analysis), Kidtime is the better fit.

 Website: https://www.custodyxchange.com